shaik1002/biggitlabbomb/doc/user/workspace/gitlab_agent_configuration.md

 - The number of workspaces for the agent has reached the defined `workspaces_quota`.
 - `workspaces_quota` is set to `0`.

-If `workspaces_quota` is set to a value below the number of non-terminated workspaces for an agent, the agent's workspaces are not terminated automatically.
+This setting does not affect existing workspaces for the agent.

 The default value is `-1` (unlimited).
 Possible values are greater than or equal to `-1`.